The Orlik-Solomon model for hypersurface arrangements: The Orlik-Solomon algebra of a hypersurface arrangement

-(that includes the case $L_I=\varnothing$) and leave it to the interested reader to extend our results to the general case.\\ A \textbf{stratum} of $L$ is a non-empty $L_I$, it is a complex submanifold of $X$.
-We write $\s_\bullet(L)$ for the set of strata of $L$, graded by the codimension.
-We give $\s_\bullet(L)$ the structure of a graded poset using reverse inclusion, and call it the \textbf{poset} of the hypersurface arrangement $L$.\\
+For a subset~$I\subset\{1,\ldots,l\}$, we still write~$L_I=\bigcap_{i\in I}L_i$, which is a disjoint union of complex submanifolds of~$X$.
+A \emph{stratum} of~$L$ is a non-empty connected component of some~$L_I$; it is a complex submanifold of~$X$.
+We write~$\s_\bullet(L)$ for the set of strata of~$L$, graded by the codimension.
+We give~$\s_\bullet(L)$ the structure of a graded poset using reverse inclusion, and call it the \emph{poset} of the hypersurface arrangement~$L$.\\

-Let $p$ be a point in $\C^n$ and $V$ a neighbourhood of $p$.
-Then any chart $V\cong\Delta^n$ as in the above definition defines a central hyperplane arrangement denoted $L^{(p)}$ in $\C^n$.
-It is an abuse of notation since choosing another chart gives a different central hyperplane arrangement, but it will not matter since we will only be interested in the poset of $L^{(p)}$, which is well-defined.
-More intrinsically, $L^{(p)}$ may be read off the tangent space of $X$ at $p$.

-\begin{lem} Let $S$ be a strata of $L$.
-For all $p\in S$, we consider the poset of the strata of $L^{(p)}$ that contain $S$.
-This poset is independent of the point $p\in S$. \end{lem}
+Let~$p$ be a point in~$X$ and~$V$ be a neighbourhood of~$p$.
+Then any chart~$V\cong\Delta^n$ as in the above definition defines a hyperplane arrangement denoted~$L^{(p)}$ in~$\C^n$.
+It is an abuse of notation since choosing another chart gives a different hyperplane arrangement, but it will not matter since we will only be interested in the poset of~$L^{(p)}$, which is well-defined.
+More intrinsically,~$L^{(p)}$ may be read off the tangent space of~$X$ at~$p$.
+Let~$S$ be a stratum of~$L$; since~$S$ is connected, the poset consisting of the strata of~$L^{(p)}$ that contain~$S$ is independent of the point~$p\in S$, and we may define~ for any choice of point~$p\in S$.

-\begin{proof} It is obviously true locally, and the claim follows from the fact that $S$ is connected. \end{proof}

-According to the above lemma and Remark \ref{remposetLS}, we may define for any point $p\in S$.
 Let us then define